MaksSieve/SwingChatClient/README.md

 # SwingChatClient
-ChatServer ported to GUI Application by Swing\n Compatible with server from Chat server
+ChatServer ported to GUI Application by Swing.
+Compatible with server from ChatServer.